This Salmon Patties Recipe is an old fashioned recipe made with canned salmon.

 Malt Vinegar is an excellent topping for any fried fish as well

 I believe it is served at, or at

 least available upon request, in most all fish houses and restaurants.

-Spread both insides of each bun with 1 tablespoon of Lime Tarter Sauce.
+Spread both insides of each bun with 1 tablespoon of Lime Tartar Sauce.

 Lay one hot Salmon Pattie on the bottom half of each bun.

-*** Most people think spinach leaves taste
+*** Many people think spinach leaves taste better.

-better, including me.
 Spinach leaves do contain more nutrients.
-Spinach

 is also now considered a "Super Food" by many experts in nutrition.